javayuga/spring-cloud-stream-demo/README.md

 # Studying Kafka

-A nice simple example of event-driven apps:
+A nice, simple example of event-driven apps:

 - works both for Kafka and RabbitMQ
-- nice example of profiled pom.xml (-Pkfaka)
+- profiled dependency of pom.xml (-Pkfaka) (lets Spring framework do the rest)
-- Docker composer for messaging services includes kafdrop
+- messaging services provided by Docker compose (includes kafdrop)

 ## Problem